facelessuser/pymdown-extensions/docs/src/markdown/extensions/emoji.md

 ```

 In order to provide a custom index, the Emoji extension must be given a function that returns a suitable emoji index.
 The function should simply return the custom index.
-It accepts both on options dictionary and the markdown object.
+It accepts both an options dictionary and the markdown object.
 The
-options object is the same object that is specified in in the extensions [settings](#options).
+options dictionary is the same object that is specified in in the extensions [settings](#options).

 The index should be returned in the following format: